R3V1Z3/breakdown/README.md

 # GitDown
 MarkdownIt + GitHub Pages = ~~MarkdownItPages~~ GitDown

-GitDown is an experimental framework for quickly building apps on GitHub Pages that use Markdown, and with a heavy emphasis on extending and experimenting using GitHub Gist for code hosting.
+GitDown is an experimental framework for quickly building very specific types of web apps on GitHub Pages; apps that use Markdown and have a heavy emphasis on extending and experimenting using GitHub Gist for code hosting.

 ## What does it do?
 The framework provides:
-- a base for ready-made projects that can easily be forked on GitHub.
+- a base projects that can easily be forked on GitHub.
 - Markdown rendering function using MarkdownIt
-- Configurable info panel with routine to update it
-- Section renderer
-- URL parameters
+- Configuration through URL parameter
 - Preprocess and postprocess functions for special cases including tag_replace()
-- URI handler

 ## What uses it?
 Several projects now use the framework: